InTeGrate Teaching Materials Development

 Dr. Tm Bralower at Pennsylvania State University, is leading development of a suite of on-line courses emphasizing the grand challenges of climate change, energy, sea level rise, water supply and natural hazards.
-These courses will incorporate a focus on the use of predictive models to forecast changes and the impact of mitigation efforts.
-Taken together, these courses will support a Certificate of Excellence in Earth Science.
+These courses incorporate a focus on the use of predictive models to forecast changes and the impact of mitigation efforts.
+Taken together, these courses support a Certificate of Excellence in Earth Science.

-- Coastal Processes Hazards and Society: Sean Cornell (Shippensburg University), Duncan Fitzgerald (Boston University), Mark Kulp (University of New Orleans), Dinah Maygarden (University of New Orleans), Ioannis Georgiou (University of New Orleans), Brent Yarnal (Penn State University) - course complete.
+- Coastal Processes Hazards and Society: Sean Cornell (Shippensburg University), Duncan Fitzgerald (Boston University), Mark Kulp (University of New Orleans), Dinah Maygarden (University of New Orleans), Ioannis Georgiou (University of New Orleans), Brent Yarnal (Penn State University)